RECOMMENDED PROCEDURES FOR REQUESTING A PERMIT TO CARRY OUT RESEARCH IN TURKEY

 Fax: (90 312) 508 60 47

-RESEARCH VISA: Instructions for requesting a research visa are available in Turkish through the Ministry of Foreign Affairs webpage.
+RESEARCH VISA: Instructions for requesting a research visa are available through the Ministry of Foreign Affairs webpage.
 Application should be made through your local Turkish Consulate.
-Contact information is accessible via the Turkish Consulate website.
+Contact information is accessible via the Turkish Consular webpage.

 NOTE: Researchers who plan to carry out archaeological excavation and/or survey, underwater archaeology, and/or research on cadastral registers will continue to send their application forms to the Turkish Embassy Consulate that offers the service nearest their location and in addition, submit information for the ARIT Review of applications (see archaeological excavation and survey permit procedures here).